nextcloud/notifications/docs/notification-workflow.md

-# Notification Workflow as an App that sends Notifications
+# Notification Workflow for an App that sends Notifications

 ## Example story

 Let's assume the following example scenario.
 Our app is the files_sharing app.
-We want to notify the user when a remote share has to be accepted/decline.
+We want to notify the user when a remote share has to be accepted/declined.
 If the user has dealt with it, we want to remove the notification again.

 ### Creating a new Notification